chimpanze/caddybuilder/README.md

 ## Usage
 ```
   -dev
-        Build the current master branch
+        Build the master branch instead of the last tagged version
   -goarch string
         ARCH for which to build
   -goos string